 "Protected: The Time a Stiff Caught Fire"

-During my first year of college my roommate and I launched a petition drive to rescue an obscure young pop artist whose first major label record had quietly debuted in fall of ’73 and just as quietly died, or “stiffed,” a few months later.
+In early ’74 my roommate and I launched a petition drive to rescue an obscure young pop artist whose first major label record had quietly debuted the previous Fall and just as quietly died, or “stiffed”.

-A decade later, I wrote a brief magazine account of the chain of events that led up to the album’s belated – and previously unexplained – rise from the grave and ascent to the top of the national charts.
-The album’s producer happened to read it, then called to corroborate the story and thank me.
-He added that he’d shared the article with the artist and the record company in New York.
+A decade later, I wrote a brief magazine account of the chain of events that led to the album’s belated – and previously unexplained – rise from the grave and ascent to the top of the national charts.
+The album’s producer, Michael Stewart, read it and called to corroborate the story and thank me.
 Before signing off, he asked if the artist could call to thank me, too.

-I said maybe later, after I’ve written the full version of the story.
+I thought about it, and said maybe later, after I’ve written the full version of the story.
 He asked when that might be.
-“When he’s ready to retire,” I said.
+“When Billy’s ready to retire,” I said.

 With retirement now said to be around the corner, here it is, as promised 30 years ago, the true story of how Billy Joel’s stiff, Piano Man, finally caught fire.